 Nylon: strong, stable, and versatile

-Nylon is the most commonly used material in harnesses, due to its combination of strength and versatility.
+Nylon is the most commonly used material in harnesses, thanks to its combination of strength and versatility.
 It's woven into a sturdy strap or fabric and holds its shape well.

-What it does well: Nylon is durable, easy to clean, and maintains its shape even with intensive use.
-Nylon harnesses are generally highly adjustable, which helps with a precise fit.
+What it does well: Nylon is durable, easy to clean, and retains its shape even with intensive use.
+Nylon harnesses are generally well-adjustable, which helps with a precise fit.
 The attachment points, buckles, and D-rings also work well with nylon because the material doesn't stretch.

-What to watch out for: Unlined nylon can chafe, especially for dogs with thin skin or with models that don't fit properly.
-A nylon harness that is slightly too large and has some play will cause irritation more quickly than neoprene or mesh in the same situation.
-So pay close attention to the fit and check if there's a soft lining.
+What to watch out for: Unlined nylon can chafe, especially for dogs with thin skin or with models that don't fit well.
+A nylon harness that's slightly too big and has some wiggle room will cause irritation more quickly than neoprene or mesh in the same situation.
+So, pay close attention to the fit and check for soft lining.

-Nylon is the best choice for active dogs, dogs that pull regularly, or owners who want the harness to last for years.
+Nylon is the best choice for active dogs, dogs that pull regularly, or owners who want a harness that will last for years.

 That depends on your dog.
 A calm Maltipoo with sensitive skin will benefit more from neoprene or mesh than from a sturdy nylon strap.
-An active Cavapoo who always wants to go forward is better off with a well-adjustable nylon harness with soft lining.
-And for changing weather or a dog that gets warm easily, mesh is the most practical.
+An active Cavapoo that always wants to lead is better off with a well-adjustable nylon harness with soft lining.
+And for changing weather or a dog that gets warm quickly, mesh is the most practical.

-Fit remains the most important thing, regardless of the material.
+Fit remains the most important factor, regardless of the material.
 A well-fitting harness of any material performs better than a poorly fitting harness made of the most expensive stuff.

-Holy Moly will soon be launching a collection of harnesses for small dogs, designed with precisely these things in mind.
+In the Holy Moly collection, you'll find harnesses for small dogs designed with exactly these things in mind.